influxdata/docs-v2/content/v2.0/monitor-alert/templates/infrastructure/docker.md

 2. [Install Telegraf](/telegraf/latest/introduction/installation/) on a server with network access to both the Docker containers and [InfluxDB v2 API](/v2.0/reference/api/).
 3. In your [Telegraf configuration file (`telegraf.conf`)](/v2.0/write-data/no-code/use-telegraf/auto-config/view-telegraf-config/), do the following:
-    - Depending on how you run Docker, you may need to customize the [Docker input plugin](/v2.0/reference/telegraf-plugins/#docker) configuration, for example, you may need to specify the `endpoint value`.
+    - Depending on how you run Docker, you may need to customize the [Docker input plugin](/v2.0/reference/telegraf-plugins/#docker) configuration, for example, you may need to specify the `endpoint` value.
     - Set the following environment variables:
-      - INFLUX_TOKEN: Token with the permissions to read Telegraf configurations and write data to the `telegraf` bucket.
-For example, use your master token to get started.
+      - INFLUX_TOKEN: Token must have permissions to read Telegraf configurations and write data to the `telegraf` bucket.
 See how to [view tokens](/v2.0/security/tokens/view-tokens/).
       - INFLUX_ORG: Name of your organization.
 See how to [view your organization](/v2.0/organizations/view-orgs/).
       - INFLUX_HOST: Your InfluxDB host URL, for example, localhost, a remote instance, or InfluxDB Cloud.